jefferywmoore/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

     - **reporting**: summarizes the results of the pen testing and makes recommendations for improvements to system security
   - tests are normally categorized into three groups:
     - **white-box penetration test**:
-      - provides the attackers with **detailed information** about the systems they target
+      - white box provides the attackers with **detailed information** about the systems they target
       - this bypasses many of the reconnaissance steps that normally precede attacks, shortening the time of the attack and increasing the likelihood that it will find security flaws
       - these tests are sometimes called "**known environment**" tests
       - in white-box testing, the tester has access to the source code and performss testing from a developer's perspective